ciamberlini/gptcmd/README.md

 ## Parameters
 - `<prompt>`: The command or description of the action you want to perform.
 GPTcmd will generate Bash commands to fulfill this request.

+## Optional Parameters
+- `-n`, `--dry-run`: Use this option to display the generated commands without actually executing them.
+This can be helpful for previewing the actions GPTcmd will take based on your prompt.

 ## Example:

 ```bash